May 24, 2023

 Chanda

 In her kitchen, Chanda sets a small amount of flour aside before baking naan bread for her family.
-It’s a reminder of where she was just a short time ago – hungry, poor and unreached.
+It’s a reminder of where she was just a short time ago – hungry, poor, and unreached.
 Even in her struggle, she divided what little she had and gave it to her church to help other hungry families.
 It wasn’t an immediate realization of what God was doing for her.
 “It was difficult, but I decided I needed to implement the word of God in my life,” she recalls.
 Her obedience to tithe even when she had so little brought her an abundance of blessings.

 Dominic